AJFaraday/ruby-jam/docs/game/cheat_sheet.md

 -------

 * Speaking in a slow, measured way is beneficial.
 Just don't slow down to a stop.
-* It can be legitimate to leave the topic if you re-define it early on (e.g. "I've got a dog called Single Responsibility Principal...")
+* It ~can~ be legitimate to leave the topic if you re-define it early on (e.g. "I've got a dog called Single Responsibility Principal..."), but if you go too far this is likely to be challenged.
-* If you don't know about a topic, you could try declaring that you know nothing about it, or declaring that you know it very well (instead of actually talking about it).
+* If you don't know about a topic, you could try talking about the fact that you know nothing about it, or about knowing it very well (instead of actually talking about it).
 This probably won't last the minute, but it's fairly entertaining and better than simply stopping.
 * Using lists is a common strategy.
   * This can be risky, you risk repeating yourself, or repeating the word 'and' too many times.
   * Lists of synonyms can be used in most sentences.
 E.g. "I learned everything I know about this topic from my mentor, adviser, teacher, confidant, role model... "